 Other Mental Health Challenges in Returning Vets

-Other major mental health concerns facing vet include but are certainly not limited to:7,8
+Other major mental health concerns facing Vets include but are certainly not limited to:7,8

-- Excessive worry and anxiety can cause many problems for veterans, including insomnia, relationship conflict, professional issues, and even an inability to perform day-to-day tasks.
+- Excessive worry and anxiety can cause many problems for Veterans, including insomnia, relationship conflicts, professional issues, and even an inability to perform day-to-day tasks.

 - Traumatic brain injury (TBI).
 Caused by physical harm to the head, TBIs may result in headaches, fatigue, drowsiness, memory problems, and rapid mood changes.

 As if having one of these disorders was not problematic enough, Vets can—and often do—suffer from more than one mental health challenge.
 For example, they may suffer from both depression and PTSD.